thradams/cake/ownership.md

 ## Part II - Flow analysis

-The objective of flow analysis is to ensure that __when an owner object goes out of scope or when it is assigned it does not owns any resources__.
+The objective of flow analysis is to ensure that __when an owner object goes out of scope or before assignment it does not owns any resources__.

 We can print the object state as seen by flow analysis using **static\_debug**.
 We also can assert some specific state using **static\_state**.

 Sample: